Rule #254: An easy breakfast is the best breakfast.

 Hash Brown Egg Cups

-1 1/2 cups frozen, shredded hash browns, thawed (just thaw them the night before in the fridge)
+- 2 cups frozen shredded hash browns, thawed (just thaw them the night before in the fridge)

-1/2 cup plus 1/4 cup shredded cheddar cheese, divided
+- ¾ cup plus ½ cup shredded cheddar cheese divided

-In a medium bowl, mix the hash browns, 1/2 cup cheddar, olive oil, and S&P to taste (remember the bacon bits will add salt).
+- In a medium bowl, mix the hash browns, ¾ cup cheddar, and olive oil.
 Spray a large muffin tin with cooking spray.
-Press a little bit of the hash brown mixture into 4 of the muffin cups, dividing the mixture evenly.
+Press a little bit of the hash brown mixture into 6 of the muffin cups, dividing the mixture evenly.
 Create a little crust with the mixture by pressing the hash browns into the bottom and sides.
 Bake at 425 until the hash browns are golden and cheese is melted (15-20 minutes).

-Crack one egg into each of the hash brown cups.
-Season with S&P to taste.
-Top with the remaining cheese and bacon bits.
+- Crack one egg into each of the hash brown cups.
+Sprinkle a little Kosher salt and freshly ground black pepper on each egg.
+Top with the remaining cheese and bacon.
 Bake at 350 until eggs are set and cheese is melted (about 13 minutes).

 - Allow egg cups to cool slightly, then remove gently with a fork.
 Store in an airtight container in the fridge for up to 3 days.
 To reheat, only cook for a minute or so.

 Nutritional information is provided as a courtesy only and should be construed as an estimate rather than a guarantee.
 Ingredients can vary, and Pineapple House Rules makes no guarantees to the accuracy of this information.